-EMERGENCY OVERVIEW: Product Description: This product is a white ointment with a petroleum jelly odor.
-Health Hazards: May be harmful if swallowed.
-Eye contact may cause irritation.
-Flammability Hazards: If heated to high temperatures for a prolonged period, this product may ignite.
-When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon, zinc and nitrogen oxides).
+EMERGENCY OVERVIEW: Product Description: This product is a white to off-white, odorless cream.
+Health Hazards: The chief health hazard associated with exposure during normal use and handling is the potential for numbing and irritation of contaminated skin.
+May be harmful if accidentally swallowed.
+In the workplace, exposure via eye contact may cause irritation.
+Prolonged skin contact may cause redness or skin discomfort and adverse system effects.
+Ingestion may be harmful.
+Inhalation is unlikely due to viscosity.
+In therapeutic use, the most common adverse effects reported from exposure have included transient lightning of skin, redness, burning sensation and swelling at application sites.
+Rarely, adverse effects on the central nervous and cardiovascular system have been reported.
+Persons who are allergic to amide-type local anesthetics such as Lidocaine and Prilocaine, may experience allergic reactions to this product.
+Severe allergic reactions can occur and can include anaphylactic reactions and shock.
+See Section 11 (Toxicological Information) for information on other potential health hazards known from therapeutic use.
+Flammability Hazards: If heated to high temperatures for a prolonged period, the water in this product can evaporate off and the residue may ignite.
+When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon and nitrogen oxides).
 Reactivity Hazards: This product is not reactive.
-Environmental Hazards: This product has not been tested for environmental effects; however the Zinc Oxide component is acutely and chronically toxic to aquatic organisms.
-All release to the environment should be avoided.
+Environmental Hazards: This product has not been tested for environmental effects.
+The Prilocaine component may cause chronic harm to aquatic organisms.
+Large quantities released to the aquatic and terrestrial environment may have an adverse effect.
 Emergency Considerations: Emergency responders should wear appropriate protection for situation to which they respond.